Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 ~~~

 Returns the size of the complete payload.
 Note that this is may be
-greater than the amount of the payload in the current buffer.
+greater than the amount of the payload in the current cursor buffer.

 #### \_gdp\_cursor\_get\_chan (cursor::get_chan)